-We will be presenting our current work in this project on June 2nd, at the 2017 NM STEM Symposium in Albuquerque, NM.
+We presented our current work in this project on June 2nd, at the 2017 NM STEM Symposium in Albuquerque, NM.
 For the presentation and links to the supporting materials, see The Missing "M" in STEM: A Math Circles & Modeling Approach.

 Explore the surprising variations in conceptually simple sequences of numbers, constructed by applying one of two operations to generate each successive term.
 Can you make the sequence return to its starting value?

 What happens when generous people sit in a circle, and share candy – under some conditions – with each other?

 Fold a long strip of paper in half several times.
 Can you see a pattern in the creases formed along the length of the paper?
 What sorts of route do we trace if we use the creases to direct our turns along a path?